Marian-Raducu/delish/README.md

-# 🍽️ Delish Restaurant Project
+# 🍽️ Delish Restaurant Website

 A modern, responsive restaurant website built using HTML, CSS, PHP, and MySQL.
 The project provides essential features such as viewing the menu, making reservations, and contacting the restaurant – ideal for small businesses moving towards a digital presence.